dumplinghusky/PasswordListManager/readme.md

 Run the interactive program with:

-> $python main.py
+> $python3 main.py

-The password list will output in the same folder as .py file in .txt format
+For Windows the password list will output in the same folder as .py file in .txt format.
+On macOSX it will go to your user folder.

 ### Requirements